-STAR (Student Technical Assistance & Resources): Parkland College offers assistance for technical questions and issues regarding Email, Cobra, My.Parkland and Wi-Fi access.
-Contact the STAR located in the library or by telephone 217-353-3333 or via email star@parkland.edu for technical assistance.
+STAR (Student Technical Assistance & Resources): Parkland College offers assistance for technical questions and issues regarding Email, Cobra Learning System, My.Parkland and Wi-Fi access.
+STAR is now located in the Parkland Library or you may email star@parkland.edu or call the STAR Hotline at 217-353-3333.
+Assistance available: Monday-Thursday, 9:00 am-6:00 pm and Friday 9:00 am- 12:00 pm.